m-bain/CondensedMovies/README.md

 I think clip X is incorrectly identified as being from movie Y, what do do?
 >Please let me know any movie identification mistakes and I'll correct it ASAP.

+#### Acknowledgements

+We would like to thank Samuel Albanie for his help with feature extraction.